ImageMagick/Usage-Markdown/crop/index.md

 [![\[IM Output\]](rose_rejoined.gif)](rose_rejoined.gif)

-Note that the names of the individual images is from "`rose_tiles_00.gif`" to "`rose_tiles_11.gif`", which simply the sequence number of the tiles in memory.
+Note that the names of the individual images are from "`rose_tiles_00.gif`" to "`rose_tiles_11.gif`", which simply reflects the sequence number of the tiles in memory.
 This is not very nice as the filenames give no easy indication of the actual position each tile belongs to, or the total number of tiles per row and column.

 As of IM v6.4.8-4 you can also use special [Filename Percent Escapes](../files/#save_escapes) to generate and include special labels into the output filename.